Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 },
 ```

-For every new custom onboarding the mapping rules implementation may change based on the definition of the incoming data but the underlying standard models definitions to which they will be transformed to will not have to change.
+For every new data model onboarding, the mapping rules implementation may change based on the definition of the incoming data but the underlying standard models definitions to which they will be transformed to will not have to change.
 It is also worth noting that POCO (Plain Old CLR Objects) classes have been defined for the AAS models definition.

 Once we have tranformed the input data to a standard format, the data is ready to be represented in Azure digital twin.
 For digital representation, let's look at how ADT conversion works next.

 ### ADT Conversion

 The AAS format data is converted to DTDL specific format to be able to create azure digital twins and relationships.
 We have defined POCO classes here as well for the twins and relationships definitions in our implementation.
 You will notice that we have used Azure SDK for Azure digital twin interactions.
-Let's look at one of the sample code [snippet](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Functions.ModelDataFlow/Services/ConceptDescriptionRepository.cs) that is used to first convert Concept Description to twins and relationships definitions and then create them. `Twins.ConceptDescription` and `Twins.DataSpecification` are the POCO classes defined for creating digital twins. `ConceptDescriptionToDataSpecification` and `ReferenceToConceptDescription` are the POCO classes defined for creating digital relationships.
+Let's look at a [code snippet](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Functions.ModelDataFlow/Services/ConceptDescriptionRepository.cs) that is used to first convert Concept Description to twins and relationships definitions and then create them.

+`Twins.ConceptDescription` and `Twins.DataSpecification` are POCO classes defined for creating digital twins. `ConceptDescriptionToDataSpecification` and  `ReferenceToConceptDescription` are POCO classes defined for creating digital relationships.

 [Here](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/ConceptDescription.cs) is one of the ADT `Twins.ConceptDescription` POCO class definition for reference.

 ### Model and Streaming Flows

-Based on the understanding we have so far on the AAS conversion and ADT conversion, let's now look at how all the information ties down to both the flows.
+Based on the understanding we have so far on the AAS conversion and ADT conversion, let's now look at how all the information ties to both the flows.

 The purpose of `Model transformation flow` is to: